sonishivam1911/learn-tdd/README.md

 Briefly explain a limitation of the tests in `tests/authorSchema.test.ts` in the space below.

+One limitation is that our tests are closely tied to the current implementation of our model.
+If we modify the internal workings of the model, such as switching the Mongoose methods used, we would also need to update and maintain the tests.
+This tight coupling exists because we are mocking the internal Mongoose methods within the model functions, making the tests dependent on these specific implementations.

 ## Part 3

 Generate the coverage report for the tests you wrote.
 How can you improve your tests using the coverage report?
 Briefly explain your process in the space below.

+To enhance our test coverage and achieve better results in the coverage report, we should write additional tests that cover all possible conditions and outcomes.
+Ensuring that every line of code is executed when a function is called is key to increasing the coverage percentage.
+This includes testing all branches of if/else statements, making it an effective way to improve overall test coverage.